lsst-epo/citizen-science-notebooks/.github/ISSUE_TEMPLATE/bug-report.md

 If applicable, add screenshots to help explain your problem.
 You do not need to post a screenshot of the output from the `send_data()` cell of the cSci notebook - please use the next section for that.

 **EDC Output**
-If applicable, copy and paste the output from the `Send the...to Zooniverse` cell into the below tilde wrapped box:
+If applicable, copy and paste the output from the `Send the...to Zooniverse` cell into the below triple-backtick wrapped box:

 ```
 SAMPLE OUTPUT